 - Street parking is available, and you can also take the #12 Roosevelt bus on the CTA.

-- The event will run rain, shine, or snow.
+- The event will run rain, shine, or any weather in between.

 - The event is all ages, but kids under 18 must be accompanied by an adult at all times.